What is the Fourier Transform of a Spatial Point Process?: Isotropic spectral estimation

-Assuming the observation window is a cuboid $B=\prod_{j=1}^d[0,\ell_j]$, then the difference vector observation window is $B\oplus B=\prod_{j=1}^d[-\ell_j,\ell_j]$, and we can create the $d$-dimensional taper related to the Hermite functions as the product of the squared exponentials
+Assuming the observation window is a cuboid $B=B_\square(\bm{l})$, then the difference vector observation window is $B\oplus B=\prod_{j=1}^d[-\bside_j,\bside_j]$, and we can create the $d$-dimensional taper related to the Hermite functions as the product of the squared exponentials

-We see that if $\ell_j=\ell$ for all $j$, then $h_I$ becomes radial.
-This is related to circular harmonic decompositions, see~\citep{jacovitti2000multiresolution}.
-The authors of~\citep{xu1999multiple} recommend using a scaling factor which we have adjusted for a sampling region of $z_j\in (-\ell_j,\ell_j)$, but which they match to the spheroidal wave functions.
+We see that if $\bside_j=\bside$ for all $j$, then $h_I$ becomes radial.
+This is related to circular harmonic decompositions, see~\cite{jacovitti2000multiresolution}.
+The authors of~\cite{xu1999multiple} recommend using a scaling factor which we have adjusted for a sampling region of $z_j\in (-\bside_j,\bside_j)$, but which they match to the spheroidal wave functions.
 We propose setting $a=25$, as this numerically seems to not down--weight too much data, or have a too large jump near the border of $B\oplus B$.

-In a sense our above construction is a ``fix'' as it only works for the 0th Hermite function, and using more than one taper will even if $\ell_j=\ell$ for all $j$ not lead to isotropic functions.
-This is not unsurprising as the sampling domain will leave an inprint, and capturing this set of information requires using more than the first taper.
+In a sense our above construction is a ``fix'' as it only works for the 0th Hermite function, and using more than one taper will even if $\bside_j=\bside$ for all $j$ not lead to isotropic functions.
+This is not unsurprising as the sampling domain will leave an imprint, and capturing this set of information requires using more than the first taper, see analogous discussion in 1D~\cite[Ch.~6]{Percival1993}.
 Also, if we have a spatial sampling that is highly elongated rectangle rather than a square then another solution needs to be chosen.

-Finally we may ask ourselves, what happens if we have a point process $X$ which is anisotropic but we still evaluate~\eqref{diggle} in 2D for the pattern.
-Because it incorporates angular averaging we expect the RHS of the expression to only depend on $\|w\|$ as it does.
+Finally we may ask ourselves, what happens if we have a point process $X$ which is anisotropic but we still evaluate~\eqref{diggle} in 2D for the pattern?
+Because it incorporates angular averaging we expect the RHS of the expression to only depend on $\|\freq\|$ as it does.

-\begin{Proposition}{Expectation of Diggle's 2D Estimator II.} The large area expectation of Diggle's estimator given in~\eqref{diggle} when $B$ is a cuboidal box when the spectrum is not necessarily isotropic takes the form in terms of $\widetilde{f}(w)$ as defined in~\eqref{eqn:fourierexcess} of
+\begin{Proposition}{Expectation of Diggle's 2D Estimator II.} The large area expectation of Diggle's estimator given in~\eqref{diggle} when $B$ is a cuboidal box $B_\square(\bm{l})$ and when the spectrum is not necessarily isotropic takes the form in terms of $\widetilde{f}(\freq)$ as defined in~\eqref{eqn:fourierexcess} of